a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/map-tiles-and-tilesets.md

 ![common-tileset.png](../../../assets/images/common-tileset.png)

-The `Tileset` class in the `Scene` package represents a tileset, which contains a collection of `MapTile` object.
+The `Tileset` class in the `Level` package represents a tileset, which contains a collection of `MapTile` object.
 The way to define a tileset in this game is to create a class that extends from this `Tileset` class, such as the `CommonTileset` class in the `Tilesets` package.
 From there, the extended `Tileset` class (such as `CommonTileset`) must call its super class with the following:
 - The tileset image file to be used -- `CommonTileset` uses the `CommonTileset.png` file shown above